Kimak–Kipchak confederation: Origin

 The Kimek confederation originated as a tribal union of seven tribes or clans.
 These tribes originated in the steppes of eastern Central Asia.
 The bulk of these migrated to present-day Kazakhstan after the destruction of the Uyghur Khaganate (840).
-The Kimek state was formed at the end of the 9th– and beginning of the 10th century composed out of tribal domains, ruled by a khagan who was the supreme among subject leaders.
+The Kimek state was formed at the end of the 9th and beginning of the 10th century composed out of tribal domains, ruled by a khagan who was the supreme among subject leaders.

 Historical background

-The 10-century geographical treaty Hudud al-Alam gave a description of the cultures and ways of life of Kimeks and Kipchaks.
+The 10th century geographical treaty Hudud al-Alam gave a description of the cultures and ways of life of Kimeks and Kipchaks.
 The Kimaks led a semi-settled life, as the Hudūd mentioned many wandering tribal grazers as well as a town named *Yimäkiya (> Yamakkiyya > ms. Namakiyya); while the Kipchaks, in some customs, resembled the contemporary Oghuzes, who were nomadic herders.
 The southern neighbors of Kimaks were Karluks, who preserved their independence for another 200 years.
 The Kimak Khakan's residence was in the city Imakia (Pavlodar, Kazakhstan) on the Irtysh.

-In the middle of the 7th century, one of the future Kimek confederation's constituent tribes, the Yemaks, lived near the Irtysh, north of the Altai, as part of the Western Turkic Khaganate, and were possibly known to Chinese as 鹽莫 Yánmò (< Middle Chinese *jiäm-mâk).
-After the disintegration of the Western Türkic Kaganate in 743, a part of the Kimaks remained in its successor, the Uyghur Kaganate (740–840), (Note: in his 10-century work The Meadows of Gold al-Masudi mentioned the Kmâk yyġûr (variant Kmâk byġûr), which possibly transcribes the tribal name Kimek Yiğur, of Uyghurs who'd later seek refuge with the Kimeks) and another part retained their independence.
+In the middle of the 7th century, one of the future Kimek confederation's constituent tribes, the Yemaks, lived near the Irtysh, north of the Altai, as part of the Western Turkic Khaganate, and were possibly known to the Chinese as 鹽莫 Yánmò (< Middle Chinese *jiäm-mâk).
+After the disintegration of the Western Türkic Kaganate in 743, a part of the Kimaks remained in its successor, the Uyghur Kaganate (740–840), (Note: in his 10th century work The Meadows of Gold al-Masudi mentioned the Kmâk yyġûr (variant Kmâk byġûr), which possibly transcribes the tribal name Kimek Yiğur, of Uyghurs who'd later seek refuge with the Kimeks) and another part retained their independence.
 Lev Gumilyov connects the Kimek to Western Turk tribe Chumukun (處木昆): as Kimaks were known only to Arabs and Persians with Chumukun only known to Chinese.